firecat53/keepmenu/docs/configure.md

 OR Copy config.ini.example to ~/.config/keepmenu/config.ini and use it as a reference for additional options.

+Alternatively you can specify the file path to your config.ini using the -c/--config flag.

 #### Config.ini values

 | Section                   | Key                          | Default                                 | Notes                                                        |